Kustom (cars): Lights

 The head and tail lights of a true Kustom may or may not be the original ones manufactured with the car.
-Some popular swaps would be putting Oldsmobile or Buick headlights in another model for example.
-Headlights, tail lights, antenna(e) are also subject to term and act called "Frenching", where the object is cut from the body, a "box" in the shape of the item is fabricated and welded into the original hole.
+For example, some popular swaps would be putting Oldsmobile or Buick headlights in another model.
+Headlights, tail lights, antenna(e) are also subject to what is referred to as "Frenching", where the object is cut from the body, a "box" in the shape of the item is fabricated and welded into the original hole.
 The part is then installed back into the "Frenching Pocket" giving it a look of being recessed into the body.